 Okay, but what will I do with all of this information?
 The last chapter of this guide will tell you what.

-So far I have shown you examples of goals and objectives, the difference between the two and importance of having both.
+So far I have shown you examples of goals and objectives, the difference between the two, and the importance of having both.
 Let’s see now how we can use these to achieve our dreams.

 Step 1: The Hawkeye